tmtsoftware/csw/docs/src/main/technical/aas/csw-aas-http.md

 ## Request flow

-When request comes to secure akka http server, it performs following steps.
+When request comes to secure pekko http server, it performs following steps.

 - Authentication